Polarisru/updiprog/README.md

 	Write 0x04 to fuse number 1 and 0x1b to fuse number 5:
 		updiprog.exe -c COM10 -d tiny81x -fw 1:0x04 5:0x1b

+## UPDIlib and UPDIgui

+UPDIlib is a dynamically linking library and API for working with the UPDInterface.
+As an example of using the library, UPDIgui is presented - a program written in Lazarus for changing fuses, writing, reading and verifying the memory of AVR devices.